wisp/wisp-desktop/README.md

 Pre-built releases of the app are available for Windows and Linux in [`/releases`](https://github.com/rmenon1008/wisp-desktop/tree/master/releases).

 ## Building the app using the script
-1. Clone [sllurp2](https://github.com/fviard/sllurp/tree/fviard-develop-v2/sllurp) and install it
+1. Install the Python dependencies with `pip install eel pyinstaller pillow`
-2. Install other Python dependencies with `pip install eel pyinstaller pillow`
+2. Clone this repo
-3. Clone this repo
+3. Copy [sllurp2](https://github.com/fviard/sllurp/tree/fviard-develop-v2/sllurp) and put it in the `python` folder and name it `sllurp`.
+This is where pyinstaller expects a copy of the module.
 4. Install js dependencies by running `npm install` from the `/react` folder
 5. Run `python build_app.py` (`--no-react` and `--no-python` can be used to skip parts of the build)
 From now on, just run the script after making changes.